 The MXR Timmy offers players a lot in a small package, at a reasonable price point.
 It has quite a bit of gain on tap, though those seeking a more transparent boost to push a nice tube amp will like how it does that too.
 It has good EQ shaping options, plus it plays well with other pedals – what’s not to love?

 We’d also be remiss to not mention the Ibanez Tubescreamer.
 It’s been used by a never-ending list of famous players over the years, and you’ve almost certainly heard it on some of your favorite records.

 More picky tone hounds might prefer something a little more refined, like the Hamstead Odyssey, or the J Rockett Dude.

 Best overdrive pedals: Product guide

 The Timmy is the classic 'transparent' overdrive.
-Based on the Tube Screamer, but without the same compression and without its trademark 'mid-hump' EQ profile, the Timmy is much more versatile as a drive.
+Based on the Tube Screamer, but without the same compression and without its trademark 'mid-hump' EQ profile.
+We'd say the Timmy is much more versatile as a drive.

 All of your favorite tricks with a Tube Screamer can be achieved, with the added bonus that the Timmy stacks incredibly well with other boosts and overdrives.
-Funnily enough, it even stacks well with, you guessed it, a Tube Screamer.
+Funnily enough, we even found that it stacks well with, you guessed it, a Tube Screamer.

 In addition to its flatter and more 'open' EQ profile, the Timmy boasts arguably more powerful user controls, with a bass cut and a treble cut control.
 Particularly for heavier rock sounds, being able to remove bass is what allows you to dial in a drive tone that's not heavily compressed, but is also not 'woofy' and loose.